RelNucAs/MuEOSLibrary/README.md

   Photons are treated as an ideal Bose gas in thermal equilibrium with matter and with zero chemical potential.
 The photon EOS is implemented via the on-the-fly computation of the associated formulae.

   - **Neutrinos**<br>
   Neutrinos are treated as a massless Fermi gas in weak and thermal equilibrium with matter and radiation.
 The neutrinos EOS is implemented via the on-the-fly computation of the associated formulae.

-The neutrino contribution at equilibrium to the total additive quantities (e.g. internal energy, pressure, entropy etc.) must be added manually, so that
+**Warning:** additive EOS output quantities like the internal energy, pressure and entropy do not include the neutrino contribution by default, it has to be added manually in equilibrium conditions.
+This choice was made in order to make the EOS call valid also in non-equilibrium conditions, where the user can arbitrarely apply a damping factor to neutrino EOS quantities in order to account for the non equilibrium.

 ## Preliminary steps
   - Place the HDF5 file containing the baryonic EOS table (must be PyCompOSE output, see description above about baryonic EOS) in the `eos_table/baryons/`  folder.